ideaconsult/h5pyd/docs/index.rst

-Being able to access HDF data via a web API can be useful in a variety of ways: providing remote data access, distributed applications, utilizing object-based storage (e.g. AWS S3, Azure Blob storage), and many other situations where having to setup file system access to HDF5 data would be impractical.
+Being able to access HDF data via a web API can be useful in a variety of ways: providing remote data access, distributed applications, utilizing object-based storage (e.g. AWS S3, Azure Blob storage), and many other situations where providing file system access to HDF5 data would be impractical.

 The h5pyd package also includes a set of command line tools (CLI tools) for managing remote data.
 See :ref:`cli_docs`.